 Recommendation ITU-R P.2001-4 was applied based on guidance from WP-3M (document 5D/160) for the terrestrial path propagation loss between IMT and aeronautical mobile service (ground systems).
 As noted by WP-3M, Recommendation ITU-R P.2001 “has the benefit of providing a full-time percentage range of 0 to 100% and is useful where Monte Carlo analysis is to be used.”

-Recommendation ITU-R P.2108-1 was used to determine clutter loss along the path.
-It was assumed that using a uniformly distributed random percentage between 0% and 100% of locations.
-For below rooftop scenarios, the base station is assumed to be in clutter, however not for the other cases.
-In the simulation, clutter loss is applied to the UE, and those BS that are below the rooftop only.
+Recommendation ITU-R P.2108-1 was used to determine clutter loss along the path with clutter losses varying randomly between the 0 and 100th percentile.
+Clutter losses were applied to all UEs and only those base stations below rooftop heights.
 Section 3.2 of P.2108, which outlines the statistical clutter loss model for terrestrial paths, was applied to the sharing study between IMT and AMS ground, while Section 3.3 of P.2108, detailing the Earth-space and Aeronautical statistical clutter loss model, was applied to the sharing study between IMT and AMS airborne.

 Recommendation ITU-R P.2109-2 was used to determine the building entry losses for the UE uplink path.
 A uniform distribution between 0 and 100% for the building entry loss probability of non-exceedance was assumed.”
-The elevation angle of the link is calculated for each UE and BS combination.
+The elevation angle of the link was calculated for each UE and BS combination.

 In addition, Shuttle Radar Topography Mission (SRTM) 3 Arc-Second Global terrain data was selected, based on the guidance from WP 3M.